tylornb/tylornb.github.io/projects/Hotel_Reservation_System.md

 ## Lessons Learned
 From this project, I gained practical experience with things such as 2D arrays, custom exceptions, and input validation.
 This project also reinforced the importance of writing programs in a clear structure.
 A habit that this project enforced was writing detailed comments and method headers to keep everything understandable.
 These practices helped immensely when I advanced to the later BookList Application, where things like recursion and GUIs require even more careful documentation.
 Overall, the Hotel Project provided a good foundation in structured programming that allowed me to successfully program more advanced applications.

+## Source Code

+The full source code is available on [GitHub](https://github.com/tylornb/hotel-booking-system).

 *Note: I used ChatGPT to help organize my drafts and suggest edits.*